The Effect of the Prior and the Experimental Design on the Inference of the Precision Matrix in Gaussian Chain Graph Models: Simulation Study

+In order for an experimental design to help infer network structure, such experiment should at least provide better results than not doing any experiment (a null experiment corresponding to $\mathbf{X}=0$).
+In addition, we evaluate a standard type of experiments denoted ``specific'' in which there is only effect to one of the nodes.
 For each experimental design (null, random, specific), we calculate the KL divergence between the prior and the posterior which represents the information gain for each experiment.
 For evaluation of the point estimation, we compare the performance of the different priors with the Stein's loss \citep{dey1985estimation} between the maximum a posteriori (MAP) and the true value of $\mathbf \Omega$.

 We simulate data under the 6 covariance structures in \citet{glasso} with $k=50$ responses and $p=50$ specific predictors ($\mathbf B=\mathbf I_{50}$).
 Each simulation is repeated 100 times.

 \begin{itemize} \item Model 1: AR(1) model with $\sigma_{ij}=0.7^{|i-j|}$ \item Model 2: AR(2) model with $\omega_{ii}=1$, $\omega_{i-1,i}=\omega_{i,i-1}=0.5$, $\omega_{i-2,i}=\omega_{i,i-2}=0.25$ for $i=1,\dots,k$ \item Model 3: Block model with $\sigma_{ii}= 1$ for $i=1,\dots,k$, $\sigma_{ij}= 0.5$ for $1\le i\ne j\le k/2$, $\sigma_{ij}=0.5$ for $k/2 + 1\le i\ne j\le 10$ and $\sigma_{ij=0}$ otherwise. \item Model 4: Star model with every node connected to the first node, with $\omega_{ii}=1$, $\omega_{1,i}=\omega_{i,1}= 0.1$ for $i=1,\dots,k$, and $\omega_{ij}= 0$ otherwise. \item Model 5: Circle model with $\omega_{ii}= 2$, $\omega_{i-1,i}=\omega_{i,i-1}= 1$ for $i=1,\dots,k$, and $\omega_{1,j}=\omega_{j,1}= 0.9$ for $j=1,\dots,k$. \item Model 6: Full model with $\omega_{ii}= 2$ and $\omega_{ij}= 1$ for $i\ne j \in \{1,\dots,k\}$. \end{itemize}